8DD8DD8/8DD8DD8/README.md

-Start log?
-[Y]         [N]
-      [Y]
-Starting log.....

-Hi I'm dd,
+Hi I'm dd_8,
 And if your reading this...
 I'm already dead.

-End log.
-[Connection Terminated]

-I'm not dead just gone from my computer for a long time.
+(Just kidding)

 I’m dd_8 (@8DD8DD8),
 I'm your average person who dabbles in a bit of everything.
-So far I'm trying to learn Pythone and Node.js
+So far I'm trying to learn Python and Node.js
-I like to talk about robots, AI, Aviation, How stuff works and pretty much everything else.
+I like to talk about robots, AI, Aviation, Blender, Minecraft, Games, How stuff works and pretty much everything else.
-If you ever think you need something from me my discord is dd_8#5028 and my email is leo@dldurkee.com
+If you ever think you need something from me my discord is dd_8#5028

+Bio Ver.
+1.0.0

 <!---
 8DD8DD8/8DD8DD8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.